ufukty/gohandlers/docs/reference/glossary/validation-and-custom-types.md

 ## 🔚 Summary

-With gohandlers, validation is:
+With Gohandlers, validation is:

 -   **Automatic:** Generated for each field based on type and presence.
 -   **Extendable:** Easy to override or enhance with custom logic.
 -   **Encapsulated:** Lives alongside your request structs or custom types.
 -   **Testable:** Clean, consistent, and independently testable.

-By combining generated validators with domain-specific custom types, gohandlers helps you write APIs that are not only easy to build—but also hard to break.
+By combining generated validators with domain-specific custom types, Gohandlers helps you write APIs that are not only easy to build—but also hard to break.

 Validation becomes something you **declare**, not something you **repeat**.